 - Stimulation therapy

-Research and development is also carried out at the Florida factory.
+Research and development are also carried out at the Florida factory.

 “We have existing relationships with most medical device OEMs,” says Davies.
 “And it’s a really nice situation to be in.
 We are very much customer-focused, and so all the products that we make are made for a specific reason or application.
 We don’t tend to make one product for lots of different customers; we usually tailor-make something to a certain customer’s application.”